Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: Abstract

 Large Language Model (LLM) agents tackle data-intensive tasks such as deep research and code generation.
 However, their effectiveness depends on frequent interactions with knowledge sources across remote clouds or regions.
 Such interactions can create non-trivial latency and cost bottlenecks.
 Existing caching solutions focus on exact-match queries, limiting their effectiveness for semantic knowledge reuse.

 To address this challenge, we introduce \sys, a novel cross-region knowledge caching architecture for LLM agents.
-At its core are two abstractions: \textit{Semantic Element} (SE) and \textit{Semantic Retrieval Index} (\sindex).
-A semantic element captures the semantic embedding representation of an LLM query together with performance-aware metadata such as latency, cost, and staticity. \sindex then provides two-stage retrieval: a vector similar index with semantic embedding for fast candidate selection and a lightweight LLM-powered \textit{semantic judger} for precise validation.
+At its core are two abstractions: \textit{Semantic Element} (SE) and \textit{Semantic Retrieval Index} (Seri).
+A semantic element captures the semantic embedding representation of an LLM query together with performance-aware metadata such as latency, cost, and staticity.
+Seri then provides a two-stage retrieval pipeline: a vector similar index with semantic embedding for fast candidate selection and a lightweight LLM-powered \textit{semantic judge} for precise validation.
 Atop these primitives, \sys builds a new cache interface that includes a new semantic-aware cache hit definition, a cost-efficient eviction policy, and proactive prefetching.
-To reduce overhead, \sys co-locates the small LLM judger with the main LLM using adaptive scheduling and resource sharing.
+To reduce overhead, \sys co-locates the smaller LLM judge with the main LLM using adaptive scheduling and resource sharing.
 Our evaluation demonstrates that \sys delivers substantial performance improvements without compromising correctness.
-On representative search workloads, \sys achieves up to a 3.6$\times$ increase in throughput by maintaining cache hit rates of over 85\%, while preserving accuracy virtually identical to non-cached baselines. \sys also improves throughput for complex coding tasks by 20\%, showcasing its versatility across diverse agentic workloads.
+On representative search workloads, \sys achieves up to a 3.6$\times$ increase in throughput by maintaining cache hit rates of over 85\%\, while preserving accuracy virtually identical to non-cached baselines. \sys also improves throughput for coding tasks by 20\%, showcasing its versatility across diverse agentic workloads.